Irrfan Khan: Early life and education

-Khan was born on 7 January 1967 in Tonk, Rajasthan into a Muslim family of Pathani ancestry.
+Khan was born on 7 January 1967 into a Pashtun family in Tonk, Rajasthan.
 Khan's mother, Saeeda Begum Khan was from Tonk, and his father, Yaseen Ali Khan, was from the Khajuriya village in Rajasthan's Tonk district, and they ran a tyre business.
 He spent his childhood in Tonk, and then Jaipur.
 Irrfan was good at cricket and was selected to play in the CK Nayudu Trophy for emerging players in the under-23 category, a tournament seen as a stepping stone to first-class cricket in India.
 However, he did not attend as he could not afford travel expenses.

 He showed interest in acting under the influence of his maternal uncle who himself was a theatre artist in Jodhpur.
 In Jaipur, Khan was introduced to noted theatre artists and did several stage performances in the city.
 Khan completed his MA in Jaipur before joining the National School of Drama (NSD) in New Delhi in 1984 to study acting.

 In his early days in Mumbai, he took up a job as an air conditioner repairman and visited the home of his acting inspiration, Rajesh Khanna, in 1984.
 Later in an interview Irfan stated, "The kind of craze witnessed by Rajesh Khanna has not been duplicated by anyone.
 He was the biggest and the most real star Bollywood has produced.
 I'd say stardom is that feeling of being possessed by your idol; you are so overwhelmed with euphoria you lose touch with reality."

-Acting career
+Career

-Beginning career (1987–1990)
+Early career (1987–1990)

 Soon after his graduation from NSD in 1987, Khan made his debut with Mira Nair's Salaam Bombay! where he was offered a minor role.
 However, his scenes were reduced in the final cut.
 He played Lenin in a teleplay on Doordarshan titled Laal Ghaas Par Neele Ghode, based on a translation by Uday Prakash of a Russian play by Mikhail Shatrov.
 He was then cast as a psycho killer, the main antagonist of the show, in the serial Darr.
 He also played the famous revolutionary, Urdu poet and Marxist political activist of India, Makhdoom Mohiuddin, in Kahkashan, produced by Ali Sardar Jafri.
 He acted in some of the episodes of Star Bestsellers (aired on Star-Plus).
 He also appeared in two episodes of the SET India serial Bhanvar.
 He acted in numerous television serials throughout the 1990s, including Chanakya, Bharat Ek Khoj, Sara Jahan Hamara, Banegi Apni Baat, Chandrakanta, Shrikant, AnooGoonj on Doordarshan, Star Bestsellers (Star Plus), Sparsh and The Great Maratha on DD National.
 He also played a double role in the popular 90s supernatural fantasy period drama, Chandrakanta, which was based on a novel written by Devki Nandan Khatri in 1888.